AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    protected unit shall be named in the Initializes aspect of its enclosing package.

-10. A ``global_item`` occurring in the Global aspect specification of the main subprogram or of a task unit having a mode of Output or In_Out shall not denote a variable which is "constant after elaboration".
+10. A ``global_item`` having a mode of Output or In_Out that denotes a variable which is constant after elaboration shall not occur in the Global or Refined_Global aspect specification of either the main subprogram or of a task unit.

+    If a variable V which is constant after elaboration is a constituent of a state abstraction Pkg.S (where Pkg is a package), then the initial declaration of any subprogram for which V is an output (including any subprogram which calls such a subprogram) shall occur within the body of Pkg; in addition, any such subprogram shall not be a dispatching operation.
+    [This rule ensures that a subprogram which modifies V cannot be called other than during the elaboration of Pkg.]

 11. At most one task (including the environment task) shall ever call (directly or via intermediate calls) the protected